EliahuBen-Reuven/vpc/console-tutorial.md

    * **SSL certificate**: If HTTPS is the selected protocol for this listener, you must select an SSL certificate.
 Make sure the load balancer is authorized to access the SSL certificate.
 For instructions, see [Before you begin](#before).
 1. Click **Create**.
 1. After you finish creating pools and listeners, click **Create load balancer**.
-1. To view details of an existing load balancer, click the name of your load balancer on the **Load balancers** page.
+1. To view details of an existing load balancer, click the name of the load balancer on the **Network > Load balancers** page.

 ## Creating a VPN
 You can create a virtual private network (VPN) so your VPC can connect securely to another private network, such as an on-premises network or another VPC.